PCI DSS v4.0 Explained in Simple Words for Business Owners

 PCI DSS v4.0 was introduced to help businesses:

-- improve payment security,
+- improve payment security

-- strengthen access control,
+- strengthen access control

-- improve monitoring,
+- improve monitoring

-and reduce modern cyber risks.
+- reduce modern cyber risks

 Why PCI Compliance for Business Is Important